DonovanWeber/Pizza-Parlor-Project/README.md

 * Bootstrap

 ## Description
+It is a web application that allows you to pick the size and toppings for a pizza you would like to order and evaluates the price based on the items you chose.

 ## Setup/Installation Requirements

-* Clone my        repository from Github
+* Clone my Pizza-Parlor-Project repository from Github
 * Go to the first level of the directory
-* Open     /index.html
+* Open pizza-parlor-project/index.html

 ## Known Bugs